 Have you ever wanted a pick-me-up in the afternoon?

-One way I like to recharge my batteries is by drinking a green juice or a probiotic drink.
+One way I like to recharge my batteries:

-You may have heard of kombucha, but Kevita is totally different.
+You might have heard of kombucha, but Kevita is totally different.
 It’s made with coconut water and apple cider vinegar, so there’s no crazy “mother” on the bottom.
 I also like the taste much better.
-The Lime Mint Mojito is a great substitute for a soda or even a happy hour cocktail:) And it has only 3 g of sugar per serving.
+The Lime Mint Mojito is a great substitute for a soda or even a happy hour cocktail! ☺ And it has only 3g of sugar per serving.

-So the next time you find your energy flagging, I hope you’ll skip Starbucks and pick up a Suja or Kevita instead.
+So, the next time you find your energy faltering, I hope you’ll skip Starbucks and pick up a Suja or Kevita instead!
 You can find them at Natural Grocers in Clive or Whole Foods in West Des Moines.

 To your best health!